 This means that people with the condition experience persistent coughing or wheezing, and produce thicker, stickier mucus (sputum).
 There is also a lack of airway surface liquid (ASL), so clearance of these sticky secretions is less effective.
 As lung disease progresses and chronic airway infection becomes established, there is an increase in the volume of sputum produced.

 People with CF may also have restricted lung function due to the thickening of the walls of the airways, narrowing of the lumens (the space inside the airways), damage to the airways and obstruction of the airways with mucus.

 People with CF also suffer from frequent lung infections.
 The symptoms of a lung infection can include increased coughing and wheezing, getting out of breath more easily and the production of more sputum.
 These infections are so serious that it is common for people with CF to spend weeks in hospital several times a year for intravenous antibiotic treatment and monitoring.
-Infection can cause the lung function of someone with CF to drop lower than 30% of that expected in someone with fully functioning lungs, which is the level at which a lung transplant may be considered.
+Infection can cause the lung function of someone with CF to drop to far lower than that expected in someone with fully functioning lungs.

 Cystic fibrosis cross-infection

 Owing to the increased risk posed by infections, people with CF should not meet each other face to face.
 Although the infection-causing bacteria do not pose a risk to people without the condition, people with CF may have different types of bacteria that would prove dangerous to each other.

 Find out more about cross-infection and what it means for people with cystic fibrosis.
 You can also watch our video by CF nurse Jacqui Cowlard explaining more about cross-infection.